microsoft/typespec/docs/tutorial.md

 A definition for a service is the namespace that contains all the operations for the service and carries top-level metadata like service name and version.
 Cadl offers the following decorators for providing this metadata, and all are optional.

 - @serviceTitle - the title of the service
 - @serviceVersion - the version of the service.
-Can be any string, but later version should lexigraphically sort after earlier versions
+Can be any string, but later version should lexicographically sort after earlier versions
 - @produces - the content types the service may produce
 - @consumes - the content types that may be sent to the service